Careers360 Logo

 Zinc (Zn)

-• Functions: Immune function, protein synthesis, wound healing.
+• Functions include immune function, protein synthesis, wound healing.

-• Deficiency Symptoms: Growth retardation, alopecia, slow wound healing.
+• Deficiency Symptoms are growth retardation, alopecia, slow wound healing.

 Copper (Cu)

-• Functions: Iron metabolism, connective tissue formation, antioxidant defence.
+• Its function includes iron metabolism, connective tissue formation, antioxidant defence.

 • Sources: Shellfish, nuts, seeds, whole grains.